ritwikmath/codecraft-ai/README.md

 ## Architecture

-CodeCraft.AI's backend is built using the Google ADK, leveraging a **FastAPI server** for robust API communication.
+Codecraft.AI's backend is built using the Google ADK, leveraging a **FastAPI server** for robust API communication.
 The core of the system revolves around a **Custom Agent named `UnitTestGeneratorFlowAgent`**.

 [![Architecture Diagram](architecture.png)](architecture.png)
 _Architecture Diagram_